 By Pretax Income

 Some mortgage lenders, such as Bank of America, prefer to calculate your ability to cover a mortgage based on your pretax earnings.
-Depending on the lender, guidelines vary, but the guidelines set by Fannie Mae and Freddie Mac allow you to budget between 35 to 45 percent of your pretax income for housing, mortgage insurance, property tax and all other debt, such as car loans and student loans.
-These guidelines, of course, are just guidelines -- the actual standards used by some lenders will be more strict, and you might want to keep your own restrictions for housing costs on the low side as well, since spending 45 percent of your pretax income on debt will leave precious little room in most incomes for savings, emergencies and fun stuff.
+Depending on the lender, guidelines vary, but the guidelines set by Fannie Mae and Freddie Mac allow you to budget up to 50 percent of your pretax income for housing, mortgage insurance, property tax and all other debt, such as car loans and student loans.
+These guidelines, of course, are just guidelines -- the actual standards used by some lenders will be more strict, and you might want to keep your own restrictions for housing costs on the low side as well, since spending 50 percent of your pretax income on debt will leave precious little room in most incomes for savings, emergencies and fun stuff.

 The 28/36 rule is a modern invention, and by no means should it entice you to spend more on rent or a housing payment than you need.
 In 1901, the average household spent 23.3 percent of its income on housing, according to the Bureau of Labor Statistics, leaving 20.2 percent as discretionary income.
-Of course, only 19 percent of Americans owned their home, versus 65.9 percent in mid-2011.
+Of course, only 19 percent of Americans owned their home, versus 64.2 percent in 2018.

 When your budget gets tight, you can stop buying new clothes and or skip a night on the town in order to help balance your household budget.
 Your housing costs, on the other hand, are generally fixed and can't be so easily trimmed.
 Because you’re likely to enter into a lease or be paying a mortgage, it’s impossible to adjust this expenditure when you need to tighten your belt.
 By determining a reasonable amount of your income to budget for housing ahead of time, you’ll allow yourself some flexibility in the future in case of a sudden financial calamity.